JuaMateu/Black-HW/README.md

-# Millenial-store
+# Black HW - Ecommerce

 React store project with Firebase DB
-This is a Coderhouse react course done By Juan M. Mateu Arroyo
+This is a Coderhouse react course done By **Juan M. Mateu Arroyo**

+This is the Fontend of a Hardware Store named Black HW

 We will use:
 - React